 This step can be daunting, especially if you get a lot of reviews, but we have a solution for you!

-Binary Fountain makes it easy for dentists and other healthcare professionals to view their online reviews and take control of their reputation management by offering a comprehensive way of viewing patient reviews across all of your listings.
+Binary Fountain makes it easy for dental practices to view online reviews and take control of their reputation management by offering a comprehensive dashboard for patient feedback across all your listings.

-Accumulating quality reviews shouldn’t be a focus for your marketing staff.
+Accumulating quality reviews shouldn’t be a focus for only your marketing staff.
 Providing a superior customer experience should be an organizational priority for your entire team.
-From your receptionists to your dental assistants, everyone should be dedicated to prioritizing the patient experience to ensure the standards you have for patient satisfaction are being met.
+From your receptionists to your dental assistants, everyone should prioritize the patient experience to ensure the standards you have for patient satisfaction are being met.

-By taking feedback from costumers seriously and by making the organizational and operational changes you need to meet those expectations, you will see a massive increase in your patient retention.
+By taking feedback from consumers seriously and by making the organizational and operational changes you need to meet those expectations, you will see a massive increase in your patient retention.

 About the Author